yuyanf/StorySpin/README.md

 <h3>Full video can be seen on <a href = "https://vimeo.com/422229195">Vimeo</a></h3>

-<h2>How does StorySpin function</h2>
+# How does StorySpin function

 ![function](https://user-images.githubusercontent.com/62013327/108324269-f81cce00-71c7-11eb-90ae-5d47bd54c027.jpg)

-Activity diagram

-<h2>Components and circuit</h2>
+<h3>Activity diagram</h3>

+# Components and circuit

 ![krets](https://user-images.githubusercontent.com/62013327/108324261-f521dd80-71c7-11eb-8ab3-5e4a77349b88.png)

-<h2>Tangible interaction</h2>
+# Tangible interaction
-Due to COVID-19 we were limied to how we prototype and how we run user testing.
-Role play, interview and Wizard of Oz were therefore used on low-fidelity prototypes.
+<h3>These are the 3 versions we had of low-fidelity prototypes.
+Role play, interview and Wizard of Oz were used a lot in this stage.</h3>
-These are the 3 versions we had of low-fidelity prototypes.

 ![proto1](https://user-images.githubusercontent.com/62013327/108324239-edfacf80-71c7-11eb-9f7d-93522791923b.png)